Swedish Model Anna Nystrom Sizzles In White Lace Top & Insanely Short Jean Skirt

 “Why Are You So Gorgeous,” a second social media user asked.

-“And we are also dying to watch it..,” another fan added, referencing her new YouTube video.
+“And we are also dying to watch it…” another fan added, referencing her new YouTube video.